 Another new factor introduced by Wi-Fi 6 is WPA3, an advanced protection system.
 Like all protection systems, it is short-lived in a dynamic world like this.
 Yes, WPA3 has just come into the world and they have already punctured it, or at least they know they can do it, as it inherits unresolved weaknesses from the old WPA2.

 There are many flaws which allow you to force WPA3 and steal the information it should protect.
 A general sense of insecurity is derived, perhaps even more than in previous years.

 In fact, there has been no real progress on cybersecurity for at least 15 years.
 Second Sarah Zatko, head of research in the Cyber Independent Testing Lab (CITL), “Nobody really tries.
 In spite of many heralded improvements, we do not see substantial changes in the products. "

 In conclusion, it seems that Wi-Fi 6 defines connection speed and the ability to host more and more devices as a priority, but it does not solve the risks deriving from this great promiscuity.
 Security appears decidedly of secondary importance.

 Devices with Wi-Fi 6

-The newborn Wi-Fi 6 already has devices that can support it: Samsung is at the forefront of its adoption with its Galaxy Note 10 and Galaxy S10.
+The newborn Wi-Fi 6 already has devices that can support it: Samsung is leading the way in its adoption with its Galaxy Note 10 and Galaxy S10.
 Apple will support it on all three upcoming new iPhones.